nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/personalWebsite/content/english/experience/2020-02-business-consultant-schulich.md

     info : "3 months"
 ---
 ## Description
-Consulting services to help a social enterprise define a relevant marketing strategy and business plan.
-The goal was to let the company find its market and gain momentum.
+Collaborated with a social enterprise to define its marketing strategy and business plan.
+The goal was to let this startup find its market and gain momentum.

 **Achievements**
-- • Identified a relevant target segment and the products' benefits to leverage to increase customer engagement via thorough market research.
+- • Identified a relevant target segment and positioning to increase customer engagement.

-- • Enabled the firm to obtain a grant to implement the suggested recommendations and grow its operations.
+- • Led the firm to obtain a grant to implement the suggested recommendations and grow its operations.